Saranraj-k/Saranraj-k/README.md

 - 🥇 **STAR & R Award** for handling a high-impact requirement, identifying system bugs, collaborating with multiple teams, and delivering successfully
 - ✅ Contributed to multiple stakeholder demos, business requirement reviews, and production deployments
-- 💬 Regular participant in **IAM (Internal AI & ML Forums)** to share ideas, demos & collaborate on solutions

 ---